superjes1/Break-A-Leg/README.md

 > Therefore, the players left 'Leg Wound Level' is considered to be "Major".

 For Body Wounds, we use the pre-existing threshold levels used by the ACE medical menu to determine the severity of the Wound.
-This allows the player to see the current state of their Body Wounds via For example, Pain is split into 4 levels: No Pain, Mild Pain, Moderate Pain, Severe Pain.
+This allows the player to see the current state of their Body Wounds via the ACE medical menu, which lets the mod feel consistant.
+For example, Pain is split into 4 levels: No Pain, Mild Pain, Moderate Pain, Severe Pain.